 I had a friend recently tell me he was attracted to minors.
 I’m in a 12-step recovery program and as a result, I get to hear people’s truth and try to help where possible.
 This was a lot to hear and I didn’t quite know how to react.
 Do you think this is a natural curiosity some people have or something he should talk to a therapist about or both?

-Both.
+I think it’s both.
 There are many fetishes in the world that are not permitted by law.
 That doesn’t make them unnatural, just illegal.

 We cannot police thought, and thoughts and ideas on their own are not dangerous.
 Anyone who thinks thoughts should be policed and equates ideas to intention is dangerous.
 If I was to confess every dark, private fantasy that ever turned me on, many people would probably call me dangerous, and I believe that the average person, with self-awareness and honesty, would say the same thing.
+I’ve had sexual thoughts about things that are very taboo, even illegal.
+But that’s my private world of thought, and until the moment I act on them, I’m completely safe.

 Not everyone with a culturally unacceptable fetish is dangerous, just as not everyone with a passing thought about something illegal is likely to act on it; not everyone who’s ever been turned on by a rape story, for example, is a rapist.